-"A money block is something, for instance, a series of thoughts, a mindset or a feeling, that gets in the way of you accomplishing what you desire financially."
+"A money block is a series of thoughts, a mindset or a feeling, that gets in the way of you accomplishing what you desire financially."

-Money blocks can also be really tricky in the sense that you could actually be experiencing them without even realizing that you are being held back by a block until you actually take the time out to review your circumstances or situation in depth.
+Did you know that you could actually be experiencing a money block without even realizing it?
+That's why it's important to take the time out to review your circumstances or situation in depth.

-That being said, here are 5 money blocks you can identify and work on breaking through asap so you can start to achieve your financial success:
+Here are 5 money blocks you can identify and work on breaking through to achieve financial success:

 1. Money blocks related to limiting thoughts